 Love is but one virtue.
 On St. Valentine’s Day, the Seven Deadly Sins ride piggyback on this one virtue, corrupting the souls of the innocent.
 Lust, Sloth, Gluttony, Greed, Wrath, Envy, and Pride are all actively used on this one day.
 If one of these sins doesn’t get someone, another will.
 It is for this reason, Valentine’s Day might as well be Satan’s birthday.
 And because of this revelation, Valentine’s Day should be called Valloween so the innocent know what they are getting into and those who are already corrupt can fully enjoy the festival of vice.

 The complete perversion of love, lust is a desire for pure carnal delight.
 Lust is the realm of the satyr — wanton sex without any care or love beyond the moment.
-Lust drives the typical person to do the most horrific things: lie, threaten, cajole, cheat and debase.
-The lust filled mind cannot see past the moment of physical pleasure to the damage that the action might cause.
-The lustful care not for consequences.
+Lust drives the typical person to do the most horrific things: lie, threaten, cajole, cheat, and debase.
+The lust-filled mind cannot see past the moment of physical pleasure to the damage that the action might cause.
+The lustful care is not for consequences.

 King Lear: Which of you shall We say doth love Us most?